Content

 The healthcare professional administering the treatment

-However, in some cases, PRP treatments are priced at up to $1,000 each, according to the Harvard Medical School blog.
+In the United States, PRP treatments can be priced at up to $1,000 each, according to a 2020 article in the Harvard Medical School blog.

 Insurers tend to view PRP as a cosmetic procedure, and — like other hair loss treatments — they generally don’t offer coverage unless the procedure is for an underlying health condition.